AlfonsoRReyes/RR-PeerAsmnt2-NOAA_Storm/inst/notebooks/01-main.md

 # ... with 1 more variables: REMARKS <chr>
 ```

-### Multiple identifiers for monetary units
+### Unknown identifiers for monetary units
 There are some unspecified units in `PROPDMGEXP` and `CROPDMGEXP`.
 There is no a reasonable way to determine the units or damage value from the remarks.
 Sometimes is thousands or in 10K, or other.
-Besides the identifiers `B`, `M` and `K`, there are additional characters and numbers entered in this variable.
-Since there is no way to etermine the units for the property or crop damage we are not considering these amounts.

 In two cases, we found that instead of "M" for millions the lowercase version of it "m" was used.
 We converted them to uppercase before summarizing the data.
 Other characters or digits did not bring a special meaning to the dollar amount, so we didn't convert them even thoiugh we read the remarks to find some relationship.

 ```r